 I have today received fifty seeds of Meconopsis Betonicifolia from Premier seeds for another attempt to get a Himalayan blue poppy into my garden.
 I have bought seeds and young plants previously but have yet to see a blue poppy.
 This year I have bought seeds of the white variety, Alba, too.
-I have put the seeds in to the fridge for stratification and will leave them there for 14 days.
-Its 21st March today so I can sow them all on the 5th April.
+I have put the seeds into the fridge for stratification and will leave them there for 14 days.
+Its 21st March today so I can sow them all on the 5th of April.
 The blue seeds have been sown today, 8th April 2018, some on the surface of a large pot and some into the gravel garden.

 A perennial poppy originating from the Himalayas, famous for its unique blue flowers.
-Requires a shaded cool position in moist soil in order to thrive.
+It requires a shaded cool position in moist soil in order to thrive.
 Can be tricky to successfully propagate and cultivate.
 Height: 2-3′.
-The seed must be stratified seed for 14-21 days in the fridge in order to break the seeds dormancy.
-Sow between Jan -Mar in good free draining seed compost with a high grit content covering the seed only with a finest sprinkling of compost or vermiculite.
+The seed must be stratified for 14-21 days in the fridge in order to break the seeds dormancy.
+Sow between Jan -Mar in good free draining seed compost with a high grit content covering the seed only with the finest sprinkling of compost or vermiculite.
 Acclimatise to outdoor conditions in late spring and plant out when a good size in a shaded position with deep, moist soil 18-24in apart.
 Protect from slugs and snails when young.

-Loved both for their flowers and their seeds Poppies come from a range of families. the best known of these, Meconopsis, includes the Himalayan Blue Poppy and Welsh Poppy, while the Papavear family includes the Iceland poppy and Oriental Poppy.
+Loved both for their flowers and their seeds Poppies come from a range of families. the best known of these, Meconopsis, includes the Himalayan Blue Poppy and Welsh Poppy, while the Papaver family includes the Iceland poppy and Oriental Poppy.

 Poppy seeds do not need to be deeply planted, most varieties need light to germinate so a lightly cover at best is all that is required.
-Sow poppy seeds during early autumn or early spring, when germination may take place in 14 to 30 days at 70F, however the seeds will germinate erratically and should be pricked out as they become large enough to handle, individually into 3 inch pots or as groups in 5 inch pots.
+Sow poppy seeds during early autumn or early spring, when germination may take place in 14 to 30 days at 70F, however, the seeds will germinate erratically and should be pricked out as they become large enough to handle, individually into 3-inch pots or as groups in 5-inch pots.
 Poppy plants do not transplant particularly well they are very sensitive to root disturbance so be very careful when potting on or use coir cells which can be planted into the final position without disturbing the roots.
 Grow on until the pots are full of roots and plant into the garden or patio after the last frost.
 Poppies need spacing at about 12-14 inches.
-Most poppies prefer sun but will tolerate semi shade.
+Most poppies prefer sun but will tolerate semi-shade.
 Take care when watering to avoid washing away seeds or any new shoots.
 Misting is best.

 The Hardy Himalayan Blue poppy – Meconopsis Betonicifolia is a beautiful, short-lived perennial coveted by gardeners for its striking, large blue flowers.
 It can reach an overall height of 1.2m and grows from a rosette of hairy, oblong leaves.
-Erect leafy stems are produced from the base and bear a succession of clear blue poppy like flowers 8-10cm in width with contrasting yellow stamens.
+Erect leafy stems are produced from the base and bear a succession of clear blue poppy-like flowers 8-10cm in width with contrasting yellow stamens.
 It was discovered by Lt.
 Col. Frederick Marshman Bailey in 1912 during the course of an exploration of the Tsangpo river gorge in Tibet.
 Bailey pressed a single bloom in his wallet and several weeks later sent it to David Prain, the Director of Kew Gardens.
 On the evidence of this single tattered specimen Prain believed that Bailey had found an entirely new species of Asiatic poppy and named it in his honour – Meconopsis baileyi.

 8th April 2018 I have sown seeds of Corn Poppy White Bridal Silk.
 These look so beautiful I hope that they will establish well in the garden.
 I have sown them directly into the garden.
 I bought the seeds from Premier Seeds.
 Corn Poppy Papaver Rhoeas White Bridal Silk is a new stunning introduction to the well known Red Field Corn Poppy.
-The pure white colour with tissue paper like petals make beautiful displays if sown in drifts.
-The flowers can reach 20 Inches tall.
+The pure white colour with tissue paper-like petals make beautiful displays if sown in drifts.
+The flowers can reach 20 inches tall.
 I can’t wait.

 - Surface sow sparingly in a sunny location with well drained soil from late summer to very early spring.